-Before you can open or become a signatory to a personal or business account, we will need proof of your identity.
-The Anti-Money Laundering & Counter Terrorism Financing Act 2006 and Foreign Account Tax Compliance Act (FATCA) were introduced by the Australian Government to assist in the detection of criminal activity and tax evasion.
-The acts apply to NAB.
-We require you to show 100 points of identification to us before you can open your first personal or business account, become a signatory to an existing personal or business account or apply for a safe custody service with NAB.
+Before you can open or become a signatory to a personal or business account, we will need proof of your identity and information concerning your tax status.
+The Anti-Money Laundering & Counter Terrorism Financing Act 2006 (AML/CTF Act), Foreign Account Tax Compliance Act (FATCA) and Common Reporting Standard (CRS) were introduced by the Australian Government to assist in the detection of criminal activity and tax evasion.
+NAB must comply with these Acts and therefore, we require you to show us 100 points of identification and answer some questions on your tax status before you can open your first personal or business account, become a signatory to an existing personal or business account or apply for a safe custody service with NAB.

-If you're an existing customer with NAB (or a signatory to a NAB account) you will automatically qualify for 100 points upon confirmation that relevant information is held.
+If you're an existing customer with NAB (or a signatory to a NAB account) you'll automatically qualify for 100 points upon confirmation that relevant information is held.

 For new NAB customers or signatories who carry identification such as a driver's licence or social security card, only a few other forms of identification are required to qualify for the 100 points.